Updated Card For AEW Collision: Winter Is Coming | 411MANIA

 Updated Card For AEW Collision: Winter Is Coming

-AEW has an updated lineup for this week’s Winter Is Coming episode of Collision following Dynamite.
+AEW has an updated lineup for this week’s Winter Is Coming episode of Collision following Rampage.
 The following is now set for the show, which airs Saturday night on TNT:

 * International Women’s Cup AEW Qualifier Finals: Willow Nightingale vs. Jamie Hayter